Skip to Content

 Light Control

-Open window blindsBlinds offer more light control options because blinds have vertical or horizontal slats which can be operated in order to control the light.
+Blinds offer more light control options because they have vertical or horizontal slats that can be operated to control the light.

 Location

-Curtains are best to use in the living, dining room and bedroom since there are various types of window curtains to choose from, curtains provide much privacy and curtains are easier to change and remove.
+Curtains are best to use in the living, dining room, and bedroom since there are various types of window curtains to choose from, curtains provide much privacy and curtains are easier to change and remove.

 Size and Type of Window

-Dining room with bay window and curtainsAs much as possible, windows should have the same height.
-Curtain rods should be placed higher than the top of the window and possibly extend out on the wall to create an illusion of a larger window.
+As much as possible, windows should have the same height.
+Curtain rods should be placed higher than the top of the frame and possibly extend out on the wall to create the illusion of a larger window.
 Curtains are suitable for bay windows.

 Window Covering Design

-Both curtains and blinds have a variety of colors, designs, and can even feature different patterns – even roller blinds, since they can be made of printed fabrics.
+Both curtains and blinds have a variety of colors, and designs, and can even feature different patterns – even roller blinds, since they can be made of printed fabrics.

 Cost Differences Between Curtains and Blinds

-Modern kitchen with window blindsThe cost of curtains as well as blinds vary based on the quality, materials, and the way these window covers are made – whether ready-to-hang or custom fit.
+The cost of curtains as well as louvers vary based on the quality, materials, and the way these window covers are made – whether ready-to-hang or custom fit.

 Costs of Curtains Based on Different Materials